-Our new website offers members a one-stop shop for immediate advice and updates on the latest news regarding the profession.
+Our website offers members a one-stop shop for immediate advice and updates on the latest news regarding the profession.

 You can find information sheets, the relevant agreement for your area and a host of other advice on speciality areas such as Occupational Health and Safety, Women’s Issues, TAFE, Leaders, Aboriginal and Torres Strait Islander and LGBTIQ.

 You can also check out the massive range of member benefits and get instant access to discounts on a range of goods and services.
-From cheap loans to discounted health insurance, travel bargains to movie tickets, there’s something for everyone.
+From educational resources to discounted insurances, travel bargains to movie tickets, there’s something for everyone.

-Keep in touch with your colleagues and the latest news and views via Facebook.
+Keep in touch with your colleagues and the latest news and views via Facebook and Instagram.
 Our regular updates link you with your peers.
-There are also closed groups for specific areas including New Educators and Early Childhood Education.
+There are also closed Facebook groups for specific areas including New Educators and Early Childhood Education.